ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 necessary to be able to navigate from network inventory to network topology and Services.

-The application will be able to retrieve physical topology from the controller via the SIMAP APIs and from the response it will be able to retrieve the physical inventory of individual devices and cables.
+The application will be able to retrieve physical topology from the controller via the SIMAP APIs and from the response it will be able to retrieve the physical inventory of individual devices and cables and the customer information, if applicable.

 The application may request either one or multiple topology layers via the SIMAP APIs and from the response it will be able to retrieve both physical and logical inventory.